r-Process Nucleosynthesis With Ab Initio Nuclear Masses Around The N=82 Shell Closure

 Over the last two decades, the range of applicability of nuclear {\it ab initio} calculations has expanded rapidly.
 Combining developments in systematically improvable chiral effective field theory and quantum many-body methods, meaningful calculations for heavy nuclei are now possible (see, e.g., \cite{Hu2022, Miyagi2024, Door2025}).
 We are thus in a position to explore the impact of systematically computed nuclear masses on $r$-process simulations.
 In this work, we employ the valence-space in-medium similarity renormalization group (VS-IMSRG) \cite{Tsukiyama:2010rj,Hergert:2015awm,Stroberg2017,Stroberg:2019mxo}, one of the {\it ab initio} many-body methods applicable to ground and excited states of closed- and open-shell nuclei.
 In particular, VS-IMSRG calculations have been successful in predicting the trend of the two-neutron shell gap in $N=82$ isotones \cite{Manea2020_FirstGlimpse$N82$} and the empirical pairing gap in Sn isotopes \cite{Mollaebrahimi2025_PrecisionMassMeasurements}.

-\emph{Objectives.--} Similarly to studies where few new experimental masses are used combined with a global theoretical mass calculation, here we show the potential of including few theoretical masses calculated {\it ab initio}.
+\emph{Objectives.--} Similarly to studies where few new experimental masses are used combined with a global theoretical mass calculation, our aim here is not to pin down the r-process path or astrophysical site, but rather to demonstrate the impact of incorporating {\it ab initio} theoretical masses across the $N=82$ shell closure.
 Since such state-of-the-art mass calculations are not feasible for all nuclei, we focus on the masses around the double-magic $^\mathrm{132}\mathrm{Sn}$.
 This region has been identified as critical for the production of the second $r$-process peak (associated to neutron number $N=82$) and beyond \cite{Kratz2005_RprocessIsotopes132Sn, Arcones2011_DynamicalRprocessStudies, Mumpower2015_ImpactUncertainNuclear}, but it still goes beyond the experimental reach.
 Moreover, before the third peak ($N=126$), there is a significant impact \cite{Vassh2025_PrivateCommunication}.
 In these extreme neutron-rich regions, because the strength of the shell closure and the evolution beyond is unknown, mass models yield different behaviors of the neutron separation energy that is critical to determine the $r$-process path \cite{Arcones2011_DynamicalRprocessStudies, Arcones2012_NuclearCorrelationsProcess, Mumpower2016_ImpactIndividualNuclear, Martin2016_ImpactNuclearMass, Martinet2025_ImpactMassUncertainties}.
 In this work, we demonstrate how global models can be combined with VS-IMSRG calculations to gain new insight into the $r$-process and the origin of heavy elements.
 In doing so, our {\it ab initio} calculations then also point to where further experimental investigations are important.